 Ultrasound can help distinguish between an abscess and breast cancer

-Ultrasound tends to be useful in ruling out malignancy, though depending on the location of the abscess, the sonograph image may not always make the picture any clearer.
-A breast abscess will usually show on ultrasound as an ill-defined echogenic mass with central irregular hypoechogenicity or septations.
-There may or may not be posterior acoustic enhancement.
-Breast carcinoma, on the other hand, tends to show an as irregular hypoechoic mass, which may or may not have posterior acoustic shadowing.
-However, when the abscess is located right under the nipple and without a palpable mass, the abscess might not even show up on ultrasound at all.
-This might be a situation where MRI is used as it tends to provide a more comprehensive view of the lesion, even below the nipple.
+However, when the abscess is right under the nipple and without a palpable mass, the abscess might not even show up on ultrasound at all.
+This is a situation where a MRI scan might be useful as it tends to provide a more comprehensive view of the lesion, even below the nipple.

 The goal is to avoid surgery if possible

-Obviously, the goal of imaging studies surrounding abscesses is to rule out carcinoma and avoid unnecessary major surgeries.
+Obviously, the goal of imaging studies regarding a breast abscesse is to rule out carcinoma and avoid unnecessary major surgeries.

 Here are a few Q&A you may want to know…

 Yes, sometimes the breast abscess can burst in the middle of nowhere, and pus may be seen dribbling from an open point on the abscess.
 When this happens, whether spontaneously or surgically, it causes a reduction of the intensity of the pain.

 The surgeon will remove the chronic abscess and any affected glands.
 If there is nipple inversion due to the breast abscess, the surgeon can also perform nipple reconstruction.

 depending on the size and severity of the abscess.